 TRAIL MILES: 5 (map link)

-The Toll Canyon Open Space encompasses 781 acres and is under a conservation easement for open space and recreation use held by Utah Open Lands.
+The Toll Canyon Open Space encompasses 781 acres and is under a conservation easement held by Utah Open Lands.
 The acquisition of this property was truly a community effort with numerous partners.
 The canyon provides opportunities for recreational trail connectivity, wildlife habitat enhancement and critical habitat protection.
 The “remote” feeling of Toll Canyon supports both nature and non-motorized recreation.
 If you are new to Toll Canyon, please familiarize yourself with the posted allowed uses as many trails are dedicated for hiking only.

 Currently there are 2 main trails on the property: a 2-mile footpath in the center of the canyon along the perennial stream and a jeep road which allows hikers to access over 3 miles of moderate to difficult terrain and connect with the Summit Park trail network.
 Recreationists frequent Toll Canyon for year-round peace and quiet.
 Hiking, wildlife viewing, and snowshoe/ ski touring are among the most popular uses.